General relations for quantum gases in two and three dimensions. II. Bosons and mixtures: Additional relations coming from the Efimov effect

 In presence of the Efimov effect, however, the probability $p_{\rm close}$ to find three particles within a distance $b$ (e.g., with an hyperradius $R<b$) vanishes only as $b^2$ according to Eqs.~(\ref{eq:danilov},\ref{eq:Phi_ZR},\ref{eq:ntripl}).
 As the three-body loss rate scales as $p_{\rm close} \hbar /m b^2$, it does not vanish in the zero-range limit \cite{PetrovPRL,EsryGammaEfi}.
 Fortunately, one can still in that limit simply include the losses by modifying the three-body boundary conditions \cite{Braaten_etats_d_efimov,RevueBraaten2}: One keeps Eq.~(\ref{eq:danilov}) with a modified $\Phi$ deduced from Eq.~(\ref{eq:Phi_ZR}) by the substitution

-The so-called inelasticity parameter $\eta \geq 0$ determines to which extent the reflection of the incoming hyperradial wave $\exp[-i|s_0|\ln(R/R_t)]$ on the point $R=$ (where the model-dependent short range three-body physics takes place) is elastic.
+The so-called inelasticity parameter $\eta \geq 0$ determines to which extent the reflection of the incoming hyperradial wave $\exp[-i|s_0|\ln(R/R_t)]$ on the point $R=0$ (where the non-universal short range three-body physics takes place) is elastic.

 In this work, we have considered so far the ideal case where $\eta$ is strictly zero.
 We now show that this allows to access the decay rate due to three-body losses to first order in $\eta$ by taking simply a derivative of the loss-less eigenenergies $E$.
-In a first approach, we simply assume that $E(\ln R_t)$ is an analytic function of $\ln R_t$.
+In a first approach, generalizing to three-body losses the procedure used for two-body losses in \cite{Braaten}, we simply assume that $E(\ln R_t)$ is an analytic function of $\ln R_t$.
 As the substitution (\ref{eq:cl_eta}) simply amounts to performing the change \be \ln R_t \rightarrow \ln R_t - \frac{i\eta}{|s_0|}, \ee we conclude that the resulting eigenenergy for non-zero $\eta$ acquires an imaginary part $-i \hbar \Gamma/2$ given to first order in $\eta$ by [Tab.~\ref{tab:bosons2}, Eq.~(3)].
 Furthermore, we have developed an alternative approach, that relates for arbitrary $\eta$ the decay rate $\Gamma$ to the integral of $|B|^2$, where $B$ is defined by Eq.~(\ref{eq:danilov}), see Appendix~\ref{app:Gamma}.
 Combining this with [Tab.~\ref{tab:bosons2}, Eq.~(1)] in the limit $\eta\to 0$ reproduces the relation [Tab.~\ref{tab:bosons2}, Eq.~(3)].

+{\bf Note added by F. Werner and Y. Castin after publication:} As a simple application of relation [Tab.
+II, Eq.(3)] we calculate the decay rate $\Gamma$ of a free space Efimov trimer close to the atom-dimer dissociation threshold, to first order in the inelasticity parameter $\eta$.
+In the absence of three-body losses ($\eta=0$), the trimer internal energy $E$ behaves close to the threshold as (see Eq.~(51) of reference \cite{RevueBraaten2}):